cassc/esp32-ws2812/README.md

 # List of hardware

 * ESP32
 * A Reed relay which turns on or off by controlling currents through the inputs.
 In this project we are using `COTO 9007-05-00`, this relay has internal resistance about 500ohm, so it is generally safe to connect to GPIO directly.

+  > This relay has four pins, run a current between pin 1 and 4, pin 2 and 3 will be short-circuited.

 # Configuration